Benji, Zax & the Alien Prince

 Benji, Zax & the Alien Prince is a live-action children's science fiction television series created by Joe Camp, the creator of the Benji film series.
-The series was produced by Hanna-Barbera and Mulberry Square, and it aired Saturday mornings on CBS in 1983 with repeats airing in the United States and internationally for a number of years through the 1980s.
+The series was produced by Hanna-Barbera Productions and Mulberry Square Productions, and it aired Saturday mornings on CBS in 1983 with repeats airing in the United States and internationally for a number of years through the 1980s.
 In the show, the dog Benji helps an alien prince and his droid evade various henchmen sent by a dictator to capture the prince.

 The series was taped in various parts of the Dallas–Fort Worth Metroplex, with interiors taped at the Las Colinas studios in Irving, Texas.
 The entire series was released to DVD by GoodTimes Home Video as four separate releases of 3 or 4 episodes each and a single release with all 13 episodes.

-Synopsis
+Plot

 A tyrant named Zanu has taken control of the distant, red planet of Antars which is "way off in another galaxy" as Yubi describes in the episode "Double Trouble" while rehearsing exactly who he is and where he comes from.
 Zanu has the king of Antars killed and imprisons the queen.
 Lisa LeMole plays the queen in the episode "Goodbye Earth."
 Yubi's monologue from the episode "Double Trouble" explains, "My mother is there, probably in prison.
 My father is dead.
 I have a guardian.
 Sorta.
 He's not really a person.
 He's a droid.
 Also from Antars.
 And those people in the black van.
 You guessed it!
 From Antars!"

-The opening sequence of the series shows how the crown prince, their son and heir prince Yubi (played by Christopher Burton), has escaped to Earth with his droid Zax (voiced by Ric Spiegel).
+The opening sequence of the series shows how the crown prince, their son and heir prince Yubi, has escaped to Earth with his droid Zax.
 When Yubi and Zax land on Earth, they are befriended by a stray dog named Benji, who remains their companion for the run of the series.
 Two Antarian bounty hunters named Darah and Khyber, along with their droid Zord (Level 10 programing), are sent to Earth to find and to capture Yubi.
 Most of the plot involves Darah and Khyber chasing Benji, Zax and Yubi in a black Chevy van, and their efforts almost always end in failure, usually due to some failure of one or both of them combined with Benji's incredible intelligence and loyal assistance.
 There is never any doubt that Benji is a major heroic figure for this show who seems to do an often better job protecting his highness than the level 2 droid assigned to him.